 Keeping records of your child's medical, developmental, and school histories is a necessity.
 Parents so often need to give a history of a child's development or information pertaining to his disability.
 As each year passes, these histories become longer and sometimes more complex.
-Keeping these records in an organized notebook or file will prove to be a most practical and useful project, and as a parent you will find this notebook/file very helpful in contacts with school, medical and agency persons.
+Keeping these records in an organized notebook or file will prove to be a most practical and useful project, and as a parent you will find this notebook/file very helpful in contacts with school, medical and people who work for agencies.